COLORADO NEWS

 Soft-serve margaritas hit Denver as small restaurants bet thousands on viral summer trend

-It was two in the morning when Joan Velazquez saw the video.
+It was 2 a.m. when Joan Velazquez saw the video.

 A restaurant in Houston called Doña Leti’s was dispensing margaritas out of a soft-serve machine — thick, swirled, colorful, topped with chamoy and Tajín.
 It looked like frozen custard had a baby with a cocktail.
 Within seconds, Velazquez was upstairs, knocking on her mother’s bedroom door.